What Is Electronic Waste?

 How To Dispose Of Electronic Waste

 Adding to the challenge of managing e-waste is that the lifespan of electronic devices is decreasing.
-Because companies often what is electronic wasteplan for this by requiring electronics to have updated software to function properly, discontinued older models are discarded.
+Becausewhat is electronic waste companies often plan for this by requiring electronics to have updated software to function properly, discontinued older models are discarded.

-Often, it’s even more cost efficient for a company to buy a completely new product than to repair the one it has.
+Often, it’s even more cost-efficient for a company to buy a completely new product than to repair the one it has.

 It almost seems inevitable that the discarding of electronic waste will continue and grow as technology continues to evolve.
 However, there are procedures you can put into place to ensure your electronics are safely disposed of or enjoy a longer lifespan.